GermainZ/AppliedDataAnalysisProject/README.md

 points is not sufficient, since this is a very simple and one-dimensional data point).

----

-- *Similarly, can projects' licenses or codes of conduct provide us with some insight?*
+- **Similarly, can projects' licenses or codes of conduct provide us with some insight?**

 We were planning to use the Github API to get data for this, but we decided to drop it as well for similar reasons as above.

----

-- *Are contributors focused around certain parts of the project?*

-**Gitential data**: we decided to postpone this for now due to potential time constraints, as we consider the other questions to be more important.
-If time allows it, we might be able to explore this at a later stage by checking the `patches` Gitential datasets.

 # Datasets
 - [Gitential Datasets for Open Source